6eye/Magic-UV/docs/tutorial.md

 4. Transform vertices/edges/faces as you like
 5. Click **Unlock**, you can return to the UV before locking

-* If **connect** property is enabled, you can keep UV connection by changing other face's UV.
+* If **Connect** property is enabled, you can keep UV connection by changing other face's UV.

 #### Interactive mode